Klipfolio extends flexibility with Vega integration

 var _marks_properties_width = _width / 2 - 40;

-Vega uses a visualization specification to render the data.
-The visualization spec contains a section that defines the data.
-Use the Array that you have created above and pass it into the visualization specification as shown in the following block.
+Vega uses a visualization specification to render data.
+Pass the array you created above into the spec's data section as shown below.
 Read more about Vega data here.

-Tip: Vega allows you to apply transformation to the data before rendering the visualization.
-One of these transformations is filtering.
-In the example above, the data is filtered to only show the data for years 1850 and 2000.
+Tip: Vega supports transformation of data before rendering.
+In the example above, a filter transformation limits the data to years 1850 and 2000.

 HTML Template: